-Event Criteria Corrective Action Timeframe When Responsibility All Woodland inspections and Supplementary biodiversity plantings Success rate maintained at 90% for all plantings.
-Replace plants one for one in the autumn and in accordance with this Plan and the LP Autumn Construction Contractor
+Event Criteria Corrective Action Timeframe When Responsibility Management as needed.
+All Woodland inspections and Supplementary biodiversity plantings Success rate maintained at 90% for all plantings.
+Replace plants one for one in the autumn and in accordance with this Plan and the LP Construction Solar Farm Contractor

-4.4.
+3.7.
 Nest box strategy